manees-singh/TrashTrooper/README.md

 # hackku
-This is a repository for Hack KU 2024 project.
+This is a repository for Hack KU 2024 project..

-This repository contains an executable file inside the build folder which can be downloaded to the system and one can enjoy playing this fun game.

-GAME TITLE: TRASH TROOPERS

-This is a video game developed using pygame, a python library.
+# Trash Troopers

+**Trash Troopers** is an engaging video game developed using the `pygame` library in Python.
+Your mission is simple yet thrilling: collect all the trash on the screen while avoiding and battling trash monsters.
+Dive into a fast-paced environment where quick reflexes and strategic movement are key to survival.

+## Gameplay Overview
-Your goal is to collect all of the trash on the screen.
+- **Objective**: Collect all the trash scattered on the screen.
-Trash will spawn in the middle area of the screen.
+- **Challenge**: Trash will spawn in the middle area of the screen, but be on the lookout for aggressive trash monsters.
+They will try to deplete your health as they move toward you.

-CONTROLS:
-WASD- up,left,right,down
+## Controls
+- **Movement**:
+  - **WASD**: Move up, left, right, and down.
+  - **Arrow Keys**: Alternate option for movement.
+- **Pause**:
-Esc - to pause the game
+  - **Esc**: Pause the game.
-or
-Up arrow, Left arrow, Down arrow, and Right arrow.

-Also, if the trash monster gets close enough, hold the space bar to attack the trash monsters.
-Careful, though, when you are close enough to attack, they dangerously close to you already.

-As you collect trash, your health bar will go up.
-There will be one trash added to the screen every 10 seconds, so be quick!
+- **Attack**:
+  - **Space Bar**: Hold to attack trash monsters when they are within range.

+## Game Mechanics
-However, the trash monsters will quickly lower your health when they run into you.
+- **Health Bar**: Your health bar will increase as you collect trash.
+However, contact with the trash monsters will reduce your health rapidly, so stay vigilant!
-When you load the game, you will quickly have to start moving to pickup trash, as the trash monsters will try to attack you.
-You will aggrevate the trash monsters to attack you when you enter their general area.
-They will de-aggrevate if you move far enough away.
+- **Trash Spawning**: A new piece of trash will appear on the screen every 10 seconds.
+Speed and precision are essential to keep up with the increasing number of trash pieces.
+- **Monster Behavior**:
+  - Trash monsters patrol the area and will chase you if you come too close.
+  - You can de-aggravate the monsters by moving away from their range.
+  - Be cautious when attacking – the monsters are already dangerously close when you’re within attack range.

+## Tips for Success
+- Start moving immediately after loading the game to avoid an early encounter with the monsters.
+- Stay aware of your position relative to the trash and monsters to plan your movement and attacks effectively.
+- Use the pause feature (`Esc`) if you need a moment to strategize or take a break.

+Dive into **Trash Troopers** and test your reflexes and strategy skills.
+Can you conquer the trash monsters and clean up the environment?
+Good luck!